 Role of Women

 Characters in the Mission: Impossible films are all essentially punch bags, there to be hit and kicked in a variety of entertaining ways.
 The heroic characters will suffer pain and torture but endure and get their revenge, while the villains and their sadistic henchmen will get their comeuppance and die in the appropriate, fitting manner, despatched by decapitation, defenestration or suffer another demise.
-While male characters can have gruesome, gory deaths without question, if a female character is so much as rapped on the knuckles by the hero then the film is open to beingrapped on the knuckles and accused of being misogynist7.
+While male characters can have gruesome, gory deaths without question, if a female character is so much as rapped on the knuckles by the hero then the film is open to being rapped on the knuckles and accused of being misogynist7.
 This is because of fears that film violence influences and encourages real brutality and may result in increased aggression towards women, including domestic violence.
 However this limits the roles that women in this genre of film can have.
 Consequently, the team usually only has one woman.
 Her role at some point involves looking glamorous and slowly getting out of a sports car while posing her legs to maximum effect.
 At some point she will probably be expected to use her feminine wiles to seduce and/or distract someone.
 While it is acceptable for the villain to punch a woman, the male hero must not as this could be seen as subliminally approving violence towards women.

-Similary, Ethan Hunt has changed boss in every film but one and not once has his superior been a woman, although in one film the head of rival organisation the CIA has been female; she, however, was portrayed as making decisions that hinder rather than help Hunt's mission.
+Similarly, Ethan Hunt has changed boss in every film but one and not once has his superior been a woman.
+In one film the head of rival organisation the CIA has been female; she, however, was portrayed as making decisions that hinder rather than help Hunt's mission.
 Similarly, only one baddie has been female and she was a hired assassin rather than the chief villain.
 Naturally to adhere to gender lines she was fought by that film's token female member of the IMF team.
 Of the nine recurring characters to have been in more than one Mission: Impossible film, only two have been female and even then one did not have a single line in the second film she appeared in, being merely a voiceless cameo.